shingato/OmniEats/README.md

-# OmniEats
+# OmniEats (Made by Tien Do)
 # Description
-In this project, I will be making a database system for food deliveries on campus by utilizing SQL and html. my SQL is used for generating database and my HTML will be used for user interface.
+In this project, I will be making a database system for food deliveries on campus by utilizing SQL.
+My SQL is used for generating database